knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 **With respect to quality scores, is the quality of read 1 exactly the same as that of read 2?
 Do you see the same in all the samples?**

 Before we continue working with our data, we want to check that there are no contaminations with other organisms.
 Although you may have a clue after analysing the "Per sequence GC content" graphs, we will double check by using [kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown).

+> **Note**: Before running kraken2 be sure to close firefox as it may not work if you have firefox open.
+Additionally, try to leave kraken2 working without doing anything else in the VM.
+It might take a while.

 Execute the following command to run kraken2 on sample CNGB1553:

 ```
 mkdir kraken2
 conda activate kraken2
-kraken2 -db /home/manager/kraken2_database --threads 4 --gzip-compressed --paired --report kraken2/CNGB1553_kraken2.txt --use-names CNGB1553_S31_L001_R1_001.fastq.gz CNGB1553_S31_L001_R2_001.fastq.gz
+kraken2 -db /home/manager/kraken2_database --threads 2 --gzip-compressed --paired --report kraken2/CNGB1553_kraken2.txt --use-names CNGB1553_S31_L001_R1_001.fastq.gz CNGB1553_S31_L001_R2_001.fastq.gz
 ```
 -db = name for Kraken2 database